therealwilliamafton/therealwilliamafton/README.md

-HAVE SOME OF MINE SKETCHES OF MYSELF!(i draw better on paper w my delicous pencil and markers.)
+HAVE SOME OF MINE SKETCHES OF MYSELF!(i draw better on paper w my delicious pencil and markers.)

 ![IMG_20251119_185946_070~2](https://github.com/user-attachments/assets/3952d2e5-1bfc-48d7-a5f7-04ec446996db)